SamErde/PSPreworkout/README.md

 I need to automate this one still, but it will be a script that creates one central profile script and then sets each CurrentUser profile to dot source that central profile for easier sync across all of your profiles for PowerShell, PowerShell ISE, Visual Studio Code, Windows PowerShell, etc.

+<a name="installpowershellise"></a><div id='installpowershellise' />
+## Install-PowerShellISE

+Install the PowerShell ISE if it was removed.
+It can be helpful to keep the ISE installed for compatibility testing.

 <a name="getmsmodules"></a><div id='getmsmodules' />
 ## Get-MsModules